 And those real tough times, like when Steve’s 17-month-old son, Jake, drowned in a hot tub.

 “Losing a child is the worst thing you can imagine." says Barbara.
 "And to lose a grandchild, you feel so bad for your children plus you’ve lost this precious little baby."

 At the Nicklaus home in North Palm Beach, Fla., the same, modest looking, one-story house they've owned since 1970, "You've got a friend" can be heard over speakers near the swimming pool.
 Just to the right is Jack's office, where he houses a library of famous works and more bear figurines that people have sent him than John Nash could count.
 Subtly sitting on the bar counter is a spiral stand with family pictures hanging from top to bottom, from Jack and Barbara's parents to their 22 grandkids.

 Inside the house proper, there is a multi-colored calendar.
 It's coded to show which grandkid is doing what and when, so that Jack and Barbara can attend as many events as possible.

-For decades of fame and whatever fortune they may have, it's alway been family first.
+For decades of fame and whatever fortune they may have, it's always been family first.

-That’s why Jack would request late-early tee times – and get them – so he could fly back home to catch his kids’ games, then fly back to the tournament site.
+That’s why Jack would request late-early tee times – and get them – so he could fly back home to catch his kids’ games on Fridays, then fly back to the tournament site for the weekend.
 That’s why his kids caddied for him, well before his competitive days were over.

 That’s why Nan would travel to Europe for their annual daddy-daughter trip to The Open.
 That’s why Jack hunts and fishes with Michael and Gary.
 That’s why Jack always wanted Barbara around, and Barbara the same.